-Poll: Spike in Short-Term Health Insurance Public Awareness
+Poll: Spike in Short Term Medical Insurance Public Awareness

-In the midst of ongoing political debate over short-term health insurance coverage, a new nationwide poll has found that public awareness of this category of health coverage has significantly increased.
-Over 1,000 adults across the country were asked, "Are you familiar with short-term health insurance plans?"
+In the midst of ongoing political debate over short term medical insurance coverage, a new nationwide poll has found that public awareness of this category of health coverage has significantly increased.
+Over 1,000 adults across the country were asked, "Are you familiar with short term medical insurance plans?"
 Respondents had the option of selecting only one of the answers below listed in the following order:

 - "No, I'm not familiar with them"